AdrianSeguraOrtiz/GENECI/README.md

 ## `weighted-confidence`

-Calculate the weighted sum of the confidence levels reported in various files based on a given distribution of weights.
+Calculate the weighted sum of the confidence levels reported in several files based on a given distribution of weights.

 **Usage**: